QuinnCiccoretti/stacksonstacks/README.md

 ### The modules
 cd to the directory.
 Right now there are 3:
- - threeml: sole purpose is to create textured cubes, but oh my is it good at that
+ - threeml: sole purpose is to create textured cubes, but oh my is it good at that.
+ Also specifies the NodeCube class, which is used by the scenemanager to wrangle the graph.
  - scenemanager: takes in a terraform_json and calls threeml to add cubes to the scene.
- I envision this one as managing a graph of 3d nodes eventually
  - controlsmanager: this module hides the disgusting keystroke boilerplate to get browser movements to work

 ### Developing the modules